apache/calcite/site/_docs/howto.md

 For this step you'll have to add the [Apache servers](https://maven.apache.org/developers/committer-settings.html) to `~/.m2/settings.xml`.

 {% highlight bash %}
+# Make sure that there are no junk files in the sandbox; performing a dry run may have generated
+# redundant files that do not need to be present in the release artifacts.
+git clean -xn
+./mvnw clean

 # Prepare sets the version numbers, creates a tag, and pushes it to git
 # Note X.Y.Z is the current version we're trying to release, and X.Y+1.Z is the next development version.
 # For example, if I am currently building a release for 1.16.0, X.Y.Z would be 1.16.0 and X.Y+1.Z would be 1.17.0.